 - With your consent for purposes not listed above

 We and our service providers use cookies, pixels, software development kits (SDKs), and similar tracking technologies to automatically collect certain information when you access or use our Services.
 These technologies help us operate our Services, understand usage patterns, improve performance, enhance user experience, conduct analytics, and support security and fraud prevention.
 The information collected through these technologies may include IP address, device and browser information, operating system, pages viewed, features used, timestamps, referring URLs, and other usage data.
 We use third-party analytics providers, including Google Analytics (provided by Google LLC) and Mixpanel (provided by Mixpanel, Inc.), to help us analyze how users interact with our Services.
 These providers may use cookies or similar technologies to collect information about your use of our Services and may process such information in accordance with their own privacy policies.
 Where required by applicable law, we obtain your consent before placing non-essential cookies or using similar tracking technologies, and you may manage your cookie preferences through browser settings or other tools made available on the Platform.
 Cookie Choices.
 You may control cookies through your browser settings and, where available, through any cookie banner or preference center on our Services.
 You can also opt out of certain analytics and advertising cookies by using industry opt-out tools (such as the Network Advertising Initiative or the Digital Advertising Alliance), where applicable.
-We recognize and honor Global Privacy Control (GPC) signals sent by your browser
+We recognize and honor Global Privacy Control (GPC) signals sent by your browser where required by applicable law.

 For users in the European Economic Area (EEA) and the United Kingdom, we process your personal information based on one or more of the following legal bases: